maurice-florence/data-analysis/README.md

 # Data Analysis Scripts Repository

 Welcome to the Data Analysis Scripts Repository!
 This repository is a collection of useful data analysis scripts written in Python, R, and SQL.
 Our goal is to provide a centralized location for scripts that can help in various data analysis tasks, from data cleaning and transformation to advanced statistical analysis and visualization.
-Enjoy!

 ## Table of Contents